robinrendle/robinrendle.com/_projects/transfers.md

 subtitle: Improving onboarding at Gusto with a new internal app.
 extract:
   "<p>Gusto is a payroll, benefits and HR platform used by over 65,000 companies.
-  Late last year I was tasked with helping the Transfers team; this is the department that migrates data from a customer’s existing payroll service into Gusto.
+  In late 2017 I was tasked with helping the Transfers team; this is the department that migrates data from a customer’s existing payroll service into Gusto.
 I designed an internal tool that could extract this information as quickly and as accurately as possible whilst improving the team’s process along the way.</p>"